 My husband I were/are naive, gullible and clueless sometimes — I’m telling you the truth.
 I remember the red plastic beverage cups, the package of ping-pong balls in our basement, at least one night when our daughter was in high school.
 We were home but did not fully realize we should halt what was going on, or that it was unsafe.
 Her friends were good kids, smart kids.
 Would you call me the “beer-pong mom”?
 (With our second girl, now in seventh grade, we of course know better.)

 All of this is to say that there is another side to Susan, and I wanted you to know that.
 News reports are not all just Black or White.
-And sadly, the few times I have seen Susan walking in and out of town lately, she has her cap pulled down and doesn’t even seem to hear me call out hello.
+And sadly, the few times I have seen Susan lately on my walks to town, she has her cap pulled down and doesn’t even seem to hear me call out hello.

 Alice Garbarini Hurley lives in Montclair and writes for magazines and websites.
 Her work has appeared in the New York Times, Coastal Living and Brain & Life.